-Released on 29 October 2014, this national report presents the findings of the seventh Scanlon Foundation Mapping Social Cohesion Survey.
+This report presents the findings of the seventh Scanlon Foundation Mapping Social Cohesion Survey conducted in 2014.

 Mapping Social Cohesion 2014 discusses public opinion on social cohesion, trust, immigration, asylum seekers, and ethnic, cultural and religious diversity.

 Statistical tables for Australian population growth, permanent immigration, temporary immigration and asylum seekers.

 Maps based on 2011 Census data illustrating the distribution of selected birthplace groups of Australia's five major cities.

 Inventory of polls conducted in Australia with reference to population and immigration issues.

 Links to major policy statements and selected media commentary on immigration.

 Videos of talks and panel discussions at the Mapping Social Cohesion 2013 and 2014 launches.